cosmos/sdk-tutorials/hands-on-exercise/5-ibc-adv/6-ibc-app-steps.md

 </HighlightBox>

 <!--#### Next up
-Until now how to define packet and acknowledgment data has not been explored.
+Until now how to define packet and acknowledgement data has not been explored.
 In the next section you will first scaffold the packet with Ignite CLI and again compare the additions with a `git diff`.-->
 ````